JimHokanson/adinstruments_sdk_python/README.md

 Use this code to read .adicht (Labchart) files into Python.
 Interfacing with the ADIstruments DLL is done via [cffi](https://cffi.readthedocs.io/en/latest/).

 - The code utilizes the SDK from ADIstruments to read files in Python as NumPy arrays.
-- Currently only works for Windows.
+- **Currently only works for Windows.
+Not fixable by me, requires changes by ADInstruments**
 - A slightly more flushed out Matlab version can be found [here](https://github.com/JimHokanson/adinstruments_sdk_matlab).

 ---